 Second to this, job losses in the mechanic industries to more complex insurance policies and configuring robots to understand the ethics of reasonableness on the road.

 Due to the nature of technology, human’s “common sense” will be eliminated and instead, the AV must be programmed to understand and react to different, often complex, situations from people running into the road, to having to cyclists, pedestrians and objects which could partly be obstructing the road.
 Thus, the questions arise as to what extent can robots really follow these often unseen situations on the roads?

 To what extent is the driverless car really a safer option?

 Merat discussed the controversy and psychology around driverless cars and whether it would be beneficial or of a concern to people in the future to allow a car to drive itself.
 She posed the question to the audience “what would people do when in driverless cars?

 The answer was simple: “switch off”.

-There are several unsafe measures of the driverless cars, as humans will switch off and use their mobile phones causing distraction.
-Furthermore, people can’t fully trust technology yet as incidents have occurred such as in the high impact crash in Temple, Arizona.
+There are several unsafe measures of driverless cars, as humans will switch off and use their mobile phones causing distraction.
+Furthermore, people can’t fully trust technology yet as incidents have occurred such as the high-impact crash in Temple, Arizona.
 Merat continued her talk by saying: